 How do I open the HUD?

-Simply click on the HUD icon located in the simulation toolbar, just above the simulation window.
+Simply click on the HUD icon located at the top of the Simulation Pane.

 Once you click on it, the simulation window will expand to show the HUD elements.

 What do I see in the HUD?

 Each element is actually one of your robot’s sensors!

 So, which sensors do we have in our HUD and what do they mean?

 - Touch - This sensor can be either True or False.
 Represents either Pressed or Released (Not Pressed)